hoprnet/bounties-hoprnet-org/PROGRAM.md

 ### Suggesting bounties and bounty ideas

 - for community members, bounty ideas should be posted in the [forum](https://forum.hoprnet.org/t/ideas-box-template-and-creation-guide/3968/2)
+- for HOPR members
-- for HOPR members, already made bounties or bounty ideas can be shared in element `bounties` channel
+ - share ideas in `bounties` channel
+ - share bounties that need to be prioritized with a github URL

 The [bounty program owner](#program-owner) is responsible for taking a look at the bounties and selecting those which will be created.
 All bounty ideas are tracked in the [tracker](#definitions).